 Clearly, the world economy is reliant on us getting this right so what steps can businesses like yours take to address the issue?

-In this blog, we look at why engagement is now such a problem and suggest five steps you can take to improve it in your business.
+In this blog, we look at why employee engagement in the industry is now such a problem and suggest five steps you can take to improve it.

 When did employees get so disillusioned?

-Such a consistent global engagement problem is like a neon warning light flashing over the way in which we manage performance and develop our people and here’s a clue: traditional management and annual reviews simply don’t cut it anymore.
+Such a consistent global engagement problem is like a neon warning light flashing over the way we manage performance and develop our people.
+And here’s a clue.
+Traditional management and annual reviews simply don’t cut it anymore.

 Many companies don’t get this.
 And for tech companies where skills are in short supply, their continued existence is reliant on securing and retaining scarce talent – that will walk – if they get it wrong.

-Let’s looks at those 5 steps to ignite engagement:
+Let’s looks at those 5 steps to ignite employee engagement:

 1. Provide a meaningful purpose

 We all need a purpose – a reason for being.
-If employees believe in a purpose (i.e. why their organisation exists) they are more inclined to do what it takes to achieve it.
-Keep employees in the dark and they will flounder, but share and communicate the vision and mission of the company and where they fit into achieving it and – hey presto!
+If employees believe in a purpose (i.e. why their organisation exists), they are more inclined to do what it takes to achieve it.
+Keep employees in the dark and they will flounder.
+But share, communicate the vision and mission of the company.
+Where they fit into achieving it?
+As a result: hey presto!
 Engagement, ownership, a sense of belonging.

 2. Train your managers